 Specific entry requirements

-You will normally have, or be predicted to have, a second class degree or above and your application should also demonstrate a commitment to the legal profession.
+You will normally have a second class degree or above and your application should also demonstrate a commitment to the legal profession.

 All applications are considered on their merits and we'll consider applicants who do not have an upper second class honours degree who can demonstrate a commitment to pursuing a legal profession and have other strengths or evidence of achievement such as awards, scholarships and work experience - paid or unpaid.

-You can also join the GDL on a training contract - and every year some of our students join us having secured training contracts with legal firms.
+You can also join the GDL on a training contract or with qualifying work experience.
+And every year some of our students join us having secured positions with legal firms.

 Please also see the University's general entry requirements.